 3. Animal testing can be unreliable, and result in human deaths

 Animals, while sharing many attributes with humans, aren’t humans.
-Often, they aren’t able to get the same diseases and don’t have the same symptoms we do, yet we test drugs intended for humans on animals such as hamsters.
+Often, they aren’t able to get the same diseases and don’t have the same symptoms we do, yet we test drugs intended for humans on animals such as hampsters and guinea pigs.

 4. Cosmetic animal tests are banned in the UK – but medical research still happens

-The United Kingdom and the European Union have banned animal testing for cosmetics, which is a promising step towards ending animal testing.
+The United Kingdom and the European Union have banned animal testing for cosmetic products, which is a promising step towards ending animal testing.

 However, I discovered that the majority of animal testing is done for medical drug development –an estimated 80 percent in the United Kingdom.
 In fact, the UK requires drugs to be tested on animals during the development process before they go to human trials.